 - Have access to a computer and the internet (FSC will provide access to Google Suite and other necessary programs)

 - Have a reliable mobile phone

-The HFR Project Coordinator is a 20-40 hour a week position based on our fluctuating busy season and project schedules.
+The HFR Project Coordinator is a 30 – 40 hour a week, non-exempt position with supervisory responsibilities.
 Since some work is seasonal, there will be times of less activity.
 Compensation range is between $30 and $35 per hour, depending on experience.
-It is primarily field and home based, travel to remote rural areas and local meetings will be required.
-No office is provided.
+Approximately 70% of the Project Coordinator’s effort will be field based, with computer, phone, and collaborator meetings comprising the balance of the workload.

-To apply, send a cover letter and resume to our Program Director, Amanda Brenner Cannon, at email@example.com.
+To apply, send a cover letter and resume to Amanda Brenner Cannon, Program Director, at firstname.lastname@example.org.

 The SCCFSC is an equal opportunity employer and will consider all qualified applicants.
 In accordance with Federal law and the U.S. Department of Agriculture (USDA), and SCCFSC policy, we prohibit discrimination on the basis of race, color, national origin, ancestry, pregnancy, age, genetic information, medical condition, mental or physical disability, sex, gender identity, gender expression, gender transitioning, religion, military and veteran status, political beliefs, marital status, familial or parental status, sexual orientation, if all or part of an individual’s income is derived from any public assistance program, or any other status or condition protected by Federal, State and local laws.